tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 You make saves against the stuck condition at the beginning of your turn as well as at the end (even if the condition isn’t a save ends effect).
-When you use the daily power, block a doorway or similar-sized opening with a web as though you were casting the [hold portal](../Character-Rules/Rituals.md#hold-portal) ritual.
+When you use the full recovery power, block a doorway or similar-sized opening with a web as though you were casting the [hold portal](../Character-Rules/Rituals.md#hold-portal) ritual.

 **Quirk:** Loves traps and ambushes.